 I have walked by Barkley Hendricks’s painting “Sisters (Susan and Toni)” in the Virginia Museum of Fine Arts more than once.
 But I never paused long enough to fully consider it … until today.
 Its subjects always struck me as cool—fashionable and aloof, but not much more than that.
 They are two black women, set against a matte black background, in not-quite-life-sized proportions, with only the glimmer of jewelry and some pops of blue and green to draw notice.
-I saw the women, but I didn’t . . .
+I saw the women, . . .

 I was honored to join a group of Richmonders that Marc Cheatham of The Cheats Movement assembled to discuss black history and leadership.
 He asked some thought-provoking questions that I hope will spark a broader community dialogue and fuel greater collaboration and progress.
 Check out the teaser below to see some of our non-answers.
 Enjoy! . . .

 Years ago, I volunteered with an understaffed nonprofit that struggled to recruit hands-on board members willing to pitch in beyond scheduled meetings.
 I vividly recall a colleague relaying the tale of how a longtime donor shot her down when she invited him to join the board.
 He declined, saying: “I give my time or my money to organizations, but not both.”
 His strange pronouncement just killed the conversation.
-Put in a tough spot, she couldn’t jeopardize his financial contribution by . . .
+Put in a tough spot, she couldn’t jeopardize his financial contribution . . .

 Today I had the pleasure of taping a public service announcement that encourages Richmond-area parents to register their children for kindergarten on April 10.
 I'll post the video once it launches.
 In the mean time, check out these behind-the-scenes photos from my trip to the Community Idea Stations on Sesame Street.
 Also, scroll down to read some notes from Smart Beginnings on the importance of kindergarten readiness.
-(If you saw this Throwback Thursday post, you know I'm serious about . . .
+(If you saw this Throwback Thursday post, you know I'm . . .

 Patience Salgado is known as Kindness Girl to the many readers of her popular blog, which launches "kindness missions" designed to spur generosity and community.
 But her first role is “mom” to her four children ages 5, 8, 11 and 13.
 Salgado says that incorporating the two is an important goal for her.
 “I don’t want my kids to grow up and think, ‘Kindness ruined my life; My mom was never accessible.’” . . .